aphero/currency_converter/README.md

 Should be able to convert Currency in any currency code it knows about to Currency in any other currency code it knows about.

 Should raise an UnknownCurrencyCodeError when you try to convert from or to a currency code it doesn't know about.

+Tried to use BigDecimal or Integer for running calculations to avoid the errors that Float inherently has as well as preserving origin integrity, but ultimately fell back on Float in order to at least get the program working.
+Given more time I would go back and attempt to accomplish the same with the more accurate class types.
+This issue took up a lot of my time over the weekend with the project.
+Obviously I need to study up more on how to properly convert between class types.